 From the restaurant there was a great view of the sunset.

 I guess we weren’t prepared for how good the meals would be on the trip.
 Somehow we imagined that since this was a hiking trip, it meant that there would be hiking food.
-But, the restaurants during the trip was great for the most part, with the dinners usually at fairly high-end restaurants with wine, etc.
+But, the food during the trip was great for the most part, with the dinners usually at fairly high-end restaurants with wine, etc.

-So as you can see, the first “official” day of the trip was packed with activities!
+As you can see, the first “official” day of the trip was packed with activities!
 We were off to a good start.

 Day 2: Paparoa National Park Hike / Hokitika